Parakeet: American population

 There is a growing population of introduced monk parakeets in Brooklyn and Queens, although the species have been reported in all five boroughs of New York City.

+Chicago also has a flock of monk parakeets, with most of them living in the Hyde Park neighborhood.
+The birds were a favorite of Chicago’s former mayor, Harold Washington.
+After his death the Department of Agriculture called for the birds to be removed, but a group of Washington devotees threatened a lawsuit, and the birds remain to this day.

 Of native species, the green parakeet is still found in southern Texas, while the Carolina parakeet, formerly native to much of the eastern US, went extinct at the beginning of the 20th century.

 European population

 Belgian population

 As of 2023, an estimated 10,000 parakeets lived in Brussels, the capital of Belgium.
 The total made them one of the most populous birds in the city, behind only pigeons and sparrows.